JC02-88 Study

 If you wish to be considered for this study, please talk to your retina doctor about whether you may qualify for the study.
 Your retina doctor will require the following test results to determine your potential eligibility:

-1. Electroretinography (ERG) results that support the diagnosis of RP
+1. Electroretinography (ERG) or genetic testing results that support the diagnosis of RP

 2. Best corrected visual acuity (BCVA) results from within the last 24 months

 If you are interested in participating in this study, please reach out to jCyte via email at info@jcyte.com or via phone at (949) 688-1816, so that we may assist you in being connected with the clinical site most appropriate for you.
-Shown below is information for the currently active clinical sites.
+Below are participating sites in the study.

 University of California at Irvine